The Artistic and Administration Staff

 Music Director and Conductor

-Timothy Koch enters his twentieth season as Music Director and Conductor of the Carolina Master Chorale in 2019-2020.
+Timothy Koch enters his twenty-third season as Music Director and Conductor of the Carolina Master Chorale in 2022-2023.
 His tenure has been marked by notable growth in artistic achievement, extensive touring, acclaimed performances of the masterworks for chorus and orchestra, opera productions, commissioning of numerous major new works, and expanded educational programming.

 Koch has led the CMC in tour performances of Italy in 2003, Denmark, Germany, and the Czech Republic in 2005, at New York’s Avery Fisher Hall at Lincoln Center in 2007, and in Spain in 2008, Costa Rica in 2010, Finland, Estonia, and Russia in 2012, and Montreal and Québec City in Québec, Canada in the summer of 2018.

 In South Carolina, Koch and the CMC have presented acclaimed performances of Bach’s St. John Passion, the Mozart and Brahms Requiems, Mendelssohn’s Elijah, and Beethoven’s Mass in C. Koch has prepared the CMC for performances of Verdi’s Requiem and Stabat Mater, the Poulenc Gloria, Walton’s Belshazzar’s Feast, Schoenberg’s A Survivor from Warsaw, Vaughan Williams’ Serenade to Music and Orff’s Carmina Burana, among others.
 The CMC performed Robert Palmeri’s Misa Tango for the 2019 Southern Division Conference of the American Guild of Organists.
 A performance of Bernstein’s Chichester Psalms with the Long Bay Symphony inspired Myrtle Beach Herald reviewer, William Hamilton to write, “The appropriately named Carolina Master Chorale is a treasure…”